juggie/aa-proxy-rs/README.md

 # 🛸 aa-proxy-rs

 ## About
-This is a Rust-Written proxy tool to bridge between wireless android phone and a USB-wired car head unit for using Google's Android Auto.
+This is a Rust-Written proxy tool to bridge between wireless Android phone and a USB-wired car head unit for using Google's Android Auto.
 Currently it is intended to run as a more-or-less drop-in replacement of the `aawgd` from the [WirelessAndroidAutoDongle](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle) project.

+## Features
+- written in [Rust](https://www.rust-lang.org/): reliable code and minimized all memory related issues and bugs
+- fast: main IO loop is using modern [io_uring](https://kernel.dk/io_uring.pdf) kernel API
+- reconnecting: trying to reconnect/recover AndroidAuto connection in any possible case
+- bandwidth/transfer statistics
+- stall transfer detection

+## Current project status
+Now after a lot of stress-testing and coding I think the project has matured enough, that I can say that the main stability goal was reached.
+I am using this project almost daily in my car and trying to get rid of all issues I may encounter.

+## SD card images
+I am using Nisarg's RaspberryPi images from [WirelessAndroidAutoDongle](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle) project and replacing `aawgd` with `aa-proxy-rs`.<br>
+Those images are available on the [Release page](https://github.com/manio/aa-proxy-rs/releases).<br>
+You can also find there a pure `aa-proxy-rs` binary which you can install manually (read below: [Installing into target](#installing-into-target)).

 ## History and motivation
 There are a lot of commercial solutions like AAWireless or Motorola MA1.
 I even bought a clone of those on AliExpress, but it ended up not working in my car (passed to my friend which has a compatible car for this).